hyperledger-labs/fabric-operations-console/packages/stitch/docs/README.md

 <a name="createChannel"></a>

 ### 1. Create a channel
-Creating a new channel is 5 steps.
+Creating a new application channel is 5 steps.
 1. Create your config update json (this contains your policies/ACLs/capabilities/block cutting params/etc)
 2. Convert your config update json to a protobuf (binary/Uint8Array)
 3. _[Optional]_ Convert the config update protobuf to a base 64 string. _(Do this step if you need to save the config update as text, ie to some database.)_